 Where to drink Japanese whisky

-Dedicated whisky bars on the other hand, are typically limited to the larger cities, and a large number of them are located in Tokyo and Osaka.
+Dedicated whisky bars are typically limited to the larger cities, and a many of them are located in Tokyo and Osaka.
 Suntory and Nikka both have their whisky bars in Tokyo where guests can drink almost all the whiskies produced by the companies.
 Many other whisky bars carry international whisky labels in addition to Japanese ones, places like Bar K in Osaka, Ben Fiddich and Shot Bar Zoetrope in Shinjuku, and the Tokyo Whisky Library in Aoyama.